 - Critical Listening: — Audio engineers should have a well-trained ear.
 They must be able to easily identify troubling frequencies, dynamic changes and phasing issues.

 - Technical Skills: — Professional studios use complex equipment and setup.
 An audio engineer needs to be well versed with working and maintenance of studio equipment.

 - Creativity: — Creativity of an engineer helps the music producers and clients.
-Getting creative with recording process, mixing process really adds to the feel and vibe of songs.
+Getting creative with the recording process and mixing process really adds to the feel and vibe of the songs.

 - Teamwork; — Every field demands that a person is a good team worker and helps to govern the projects with ease.
 No one likes an a*s.

-Hope this article helped you learn about audio engineer.
+Hope this article helped you learn about audio engineering.
 In the next article, you will learn how you can become a music producer or an audio engineer.